‘The Young And The Restless’ Spoilers For Monday: Phyllis Surprises Nick!

 Now, though, Arturo must be among the worst people on Earth if he slept with Mia behind Rey’s back.
 Of course, there’s the fact that Lola (Sasha Calle) told Abby that Arturo was Mia’s first love, but that detail doesn’t seem to matter to Abby.
 She’s struggling with Arturo’s character, if he’d do something that terrible, what else is he capable of?

 It’s a bit like the pot calling the kettle black, considering Abby’s own somewhat sketchy past mistakes.
 But for her, that’s neither here nor there.
+When Abby spies Mia speaking intimately with Arturo, her brain goes into overdrive.

 For now, Abby focuses on Arturo’s previous wrongdoings, and this isn’t the time to bring up her past.
 No matter how much Arturo tries to reassure Abby, it may not be enough for the one-time “naked heiress.”